nazmul-nhb/hephaestus-creations-client/README.md

 5. **Access the Site**: Open your browser and go to `http://localhost:5173/` or `http://192.168.1.12:5173/` from other devices on the same network to view the application.

-## NPM Utility Packages Used in this Project
+## Utility Packages Used in this Project
 <!-- markdownlint-disable MD033 -->
 <details>
 <summary>Click to Expand</summary>